repairvision/repairvision.github.io/_pages/configuration/index.md

 The constraint must be a Boolean expression that is validated on the context element.
 A constraint can be constructed using the following grammar.
-For the sake of readability, terminals are enclosed with a space rather than quotation marks:
+For the sake of readability, terminals in the following grammar definition are enclosed with a space rather than quotation marks:

 ````
 <Constraint> ::= constraint <RuleName> message <String> context <Variable> : <Formula>